zcaudate-me/cronj/README.md

       - "schedule", to specify when the task should run
       - "handler", the actual procedure that provides the functionality for a task

-Tasks can be added and removed on the fly through the `cronj` library interface and `cronj` will keep an eye out on the time.
-At the time a task has been scheduled to start, `cronj` will launch the task handler in another thread.
+Tasks can be added and removed on the fly through the `cronj` library interface and the library will then keep an eye out on the time.
+At the correct time that a task has been scheduled to start, the task handler will be launched in another thread.

                                         task-list
                 __...--+----+----+----+----+----+----+----+----+----+----+----+----+